ToruNiina/libasd/README.md

 ### Can I use my awesome container with libasd?

-If you have a container or allocator that has a great feature, you may want to use it with libasd instead of `std::vector<T, std::allocator<T>>`.
+If you implemented or found a container or an allocator that has a great feature, you may want to use it with libasd instead of `std::vector<T, std::allocator<T>>`.

-In libasd, you can specify the container used in the classes by passing a `container_dispatcher` struct as a template parameter.
+In libasd, you can specify the container used in the classes by passing the specialized `struct container_dispatcher` as a template parameter.

 For example, `asd::container::vec` that is used by default is defined as follows.